 NPU (Neural Processing Unit)

-The NPU is a processor tailored for on-device AI tasks, commonly found in smartphones and IoT devices.
-It accelerates real-time AI computations, such as image recognition and natural language processing.
+The NPU is a processor tailored for on-device AI tasks, now commonly found in AI PCs, smartphones, and edge devices.
+It accelerates real-time inference workloads such as image enhancement, speech processing, local copilots, and natural language features without relying as heavily on the cloud.

 - What It Does: